joakru-astro/veloce_reduction/README.md

 Python code for simple reduction of data from Veloce @ AAT.

+### Statement of purpose
+[Veloce](https://aat.anu.edu.au/science/instruments/current/veloce/overview) is a high-resolution ($\lambda / \Delta \lambda = 80'000) échelle spectrograph, covering the wavelength range from 396nm to 940nm in a single exposure.
+The red arm was commissioned in 2018 [(Gilbert et al. 2018)](https://ui.adsabs.harvard.edu/abs/2018SPIE10702E..0YG/abstract), with green and blue joining in 2023 [(Taylor et al. 2024)](https://ui.adsabs.harvard.edu/abs/2024SPIE13096E..45T/abstract).
+However, despite the community being granted access to the instrument and being open to observing proposals, there was no official public pipeline for data reduction.
+Having the opportunity to observe with Veloce@AAT and spend hours working with the data, I decided to share my code to process the observations.

 ### Workflow
 The reduction workflow consists of follwoing steps: